Funding Alzheimer's Research

 Over ten (10) times more people die every year from Alzheimer's then die from the so called AIDS epidemic in the U.S. The AIDS death rate continues to decline.
 AIDS is not one of the 15 leading causes of death in the U.S. nor has it been for the past several years!

 For every death due to AIDS/HIV, the NIH (National Institute of Health) has a huge budget for research.
 Based on the number of deaths, AIDS gets far more funding than any of the top 15 causes of death in the United States.
 Currently AIDS/HIV receives approximately 6 times more funding than does Alzheimer's.
-This ridiculous situation exists in spite of the fact that 10 times more people die from Alzheimer's every year in the US.
+This ridiculous situation exists in spite of the fact that Alzheimer's is now the 3rd leading cause of death while AIDS is not even one of the 15 leading causes of death.
 I am not suggesting that we take away the AIDS/HIV funding, but rather that we increase the Alzheimer's research funding by several multiple times to better reflect the seriousness of the Alzheimer's problem.

 Obviously we have a government and the NIH that is more interested in proving how “politically correct” they are then they are in meeting the medical correctness and medical needs of the U.S. citizens.

 Especially hard hit are the U.S. Veterans and in particular, the WWII veterans who are close to 50% victims of Alzheimer's.
 As far as Alzheimer's research and funding is concerned, our government, including both political parties and the NIH, has for many years turned their backs on the “Greatest Generation.”

 Political Correctness is “Job One” for the U.S. Government and this position on funding has killed my wife June, my mother Ellen, many of the veterans of WWII, and the U.S. Citizens by the thousands (83,308) every year.